Nirvaxstiel/KeiCodeDresser/README.md

 ## Setting up

-All you need to do is to import the [.code-profile](/vscode/Cursor-VSCode.code-profile).
+All you need to do is to import the `.code-profile` in [.code-profile](/vscode/).
 This works on both VSCode and Cursor.

 ![Alt text](images/howtoimportprofile.png)